xtuml/mc/doc/notes/9203_defattr_int.md

 -------------
 The output from the xtUML to MASL conversion process is piped through a formatter.
 The formatter is a "pass-thru" validator and outputs consistently spaced MASL.
-The rule for expressions as default value assignments for attributes was missing.
+The rule for expression as default value assignment for attribute was missing.
 Actually, the rule was present, but it was not returning a value.
 This work fixes that.

 4. Requirements
 ---------------
-4.1 Output symbolic enumerators as attribute default value assignments. references of user data types.
+4.1 Output symbolic enumerators as attribute default value assignments.

 5. Work Required
 ----------------